"Your Grace, please wake up."

 He clearly wasn't concerned about Saint Estelle's willingness to fight.

-"This is a trick," the Duchess seethed.
+"This is a trick," the Duchess seethed with balled fists.
 "She knows!"

 The Mother Abbess stared back, doubt and turmoil written across her face.
 Was this alert real, or a pretense?
 Were they truly under attack by infidels?
 Or was this just a ruse to round up the traitors?